ilmaruduste/MPDSamplingStatistics/README.md

 The description of statistical tests and parameters is below the heading 'Statistical Tests'.

+An example of visualizing output files is given in the Jupyter Notebook `results_visualization_example.ipynb` that is located in the main folder.

 ## Running
 To run the program, navigate to the project directory in your terminal and run the following command: